-12 Top-Rated Attractions & Things to Do in Bucharest
+13 Top-Rated Attractions & Things to Do in Bucharest

-Once known as "Little Paris," Bucharest in Romania is a capital rich with storied history that merges with its modern identity.
-The confluence of architecture is dizzying yet fascinating.
-Byzantine buildings; 16th-, 17th-, and 18th-century churches; Art Nouveau mansions; and Neoclassical facades survived earthquakes, war, and later, communism.
-During that political era, block panel masonry left its imprint, as well as the gargantuan Palace of the Parliament, the prized creation of former dictator Nicolae Ceausescu.
+During that dark political era, somber block panel masonry left its imprint, as well as the gargantuan Palace of the Parliament, the prized creation of dictator Nicolae Ceausescu.

-The charm of Bucharest is revealed by exploring its sprawling city parks, admiring the works at its excellent museums, and getting "lost" in the gritty yet charming lanes that weave through the Old Town.
+The charm of Bucharest is revealed by exploring its sprawling city parks, admiring the works of art and exhibits at its excellent museums, and getting lost in the gritty yet charming lanes that weave through the Old Town.

-1 The Old Town
+1. The Old Town

-2 Palace of the Parliament
+2. Palace of the Parliament

 Address: Strada Izvor 2-4, Bucharest

-3 Romanian Athenaeum
+3. Romanian Athenaeum

 The interiors feature a lobby of intricately painted gold-leaf ceilings, cascading balconies, and spiral marbled staircases.
 The 652-seat auditorium is known for its excellent acoustics and its fine art.
 A 70-meter-long and three-meter-high fresco that winds its way around the circular hall proudly depicts scenes from Romania's history.

 Address: Strada Benjamin Franklin 1-3, Bucharest

-4 Stavropoleos Church
+4. Stavropoleos Church

-Tiny, peaceful, and beautiful, the Stavropoleos Church was built in 1724 by a Greek monk, Ioanikie Stratonikeas.
-With its intricately carved entrance lined with columns, the Brâncovenesc-style church stands apart as a unique landmark in Bucharest.
+Tiny, peaceful, and beautiful, the Stavropoleos Church (Manastirea Stavropoleos) was built in 1724 by a Greek monk, Ioanikie Stratonikeas.
+With its intricately carved entrance lined with columns, this Brâncovenesc-style church stands apart as a unique landmark in Bucharest.

 Address: Strada Stavropoleos 4, Bucharest

 A 16th-century prince, Mircea Ciobanul, repaired the palace after Vlad the Impaler's rule, and he grew the surrounding Lipscani area as the trading core of Bucharest by establishing a community of skilled craftsmen.

 Address: Strada Franceza 25-31, Bucharest

-6 Revolution Square
+6. Revolution Square

-Revolution Square earned its name after setting the scene of dictator Nicolae Ceausescu's final minutes of power in Romania.
+Revolution Square (Piata Revolutiei) earned its name after setting the scene of dictator Nicolae Ceausescu's final minutes of power in Romania.
 On December 21, 1989, a coup d'état ensued here with the help of a crowd of more than 100,000, forcing the leader of the communist party to flee and changing the course of the country's history.

 Revolution Square is also known for the dramatic Monument of Rebirth.
 Erected in 2005, it includes the names of the 1,058 victims of the bloody revolution and a bronze statue of Iuliu Maniu, the Romanian prime minister imprisoned by the communist party.